 And privacy is not the only benefit of these trees.
 Look for attributes like soil adaptability, pest and disease resistance, and cold hardiness from these fantastic privacy trees

 These are some of America's favorite and some of my own that will do well in our area.
-Check them out here.
+Check them out here and here.
+Or, you can always check out some Google results.

 Mulch can serve as a ground cover that reduces water evaporation from the soil and reduces the number of weeds that would otherwise compete with the plant for available soil moisture.